 It’s an important lesson about doing as much pre-litigation research in trucking cases, as well as all cases.
 Research and consider how to use the forum to maximize the value of a claim.
 Good things come from the effort to investigate and understand the full facts before filing your case.

-WSAJ member Kevin Coluccio has more than 30 years experience handling truck crash cases.
+WSAJ member Kevin Coluccio has more than 30 years of experience handling truck crash and trucking law cases.
 He worked on behalf of the Underland family along with Nevada trial attorney Matt Sharp.
 Lincoln Sieler and Rick Friedman represented Jeremy and the Estate of Kerri.
-In addition to their solo practices, Kevin and Matt are collaborating on Western States Truck Crash Lawyers, providing representation to the victims of truck crashes in Washington, Nevada and Oregon.

 Contact Kevin Coluccio at 206-826-8200 with questions about trucking law.